redixhumayun/mini-lsm/README.md

 * Why do we need to take a write lock in the write path?
 To ensure that only a single write occurs so that the commit timestamp is updated correctly.
 This ensures that the timestamp is a monotonically increasing value.

+##  Week 3 Day 3
+* So far, we have assumed that our SST files use a monotonically increasing id as the file name.
+Is it okay to use <level>_<begin_key>_<end_key>_<max_ts>.sst as the SST file name?
+What might be the potential problems with that?
+This could work because the `max_ts` is guaranteed to be unique and will tell us the order of the file.
+Larger ts values are associated with newer files and vice versa.
+So `l0_a_c_20` and `l0_a_c_40` could be easily differentiated.

+* Consider an alternative implementation of transaction/snapshot.
+In our implementation, we have read_ts in our iterators and transaction context, so that the user can always access a consistent view of one version of the database based on the timestamp.
+Is it viable to store the current LSM state directly in the transaction context in order to gain a consistent snapshot? (i.e., all SST ids, their level information, and all memtables + ts) What are the pros/cons with that?
+What if the engine does not have memtables?
+What if the engine is running on a distributed storage system like S3 object store?
+Yes, it is possible to gain a consistent snapshot by storing the LSM state directly in the transaction context.
+This way, there is no reason to worry about the timestamps or potentially even store timestamps.
+Every transaction's context is all the data it has access to.

+Pros:
+1. Easier implementation and maintenance
+2. No storage overhead of timestamps

+Cons:
+1. Much higher overhead of working memory because each transaction is storing a full snapshot in working memory while it runs

+Even if the engine did not have memtables it wouldn't make a difference because I'm assuming each transaction has a clone of the memtable as it was when the transaction was created.

+If the engine were running on S3, perhaps every transaction could use it's own object and store its transaction state in that and read from there whenever it needed.
+So maybe no need to depend on local memory which is an advantage? but then there is the overhead of the network traffic between the compute node and the S3 server.

+* Consider that you are implementing a backup utility of the MVCC Mini-LSM engine.
+Is it enough to simply copy all SST files out without backing up the LSM state?
+Why or why not?
+This won't tell us what levels the SST files belong to.
+We need to know how to reconstruct the state of the LSM tree, this will only give us the data of the LSM tree.

 ![banner](./mini-lsm-book/src/mini-lsm-logo.png)